blogmops/blogmops/README.md

 ### src/routes/blog

 This is the home of your blog.
-The most important files in here are:

-- `_posts.js`: this module contains the logic for loading and parsing your markdown posts.
-- `[slug].svelte`: this is the template of your blog post page.
+The most important file in here is `[slug].svelte`, which this is template of your blog post page.
-- `index.svelte`: this is the template of your article list page.

-### src/routes/blog/posts
+### contents/

 This is where your markdown posts live in.
-All `.md` files in this directory are treated as blog posts and parsed automatically by the `_posts.js` module.
+All `.md` files in this directory are treated as blog posts and will be parsed automatically.

 - The markdown file name becomes the post slug.
-For example `hello-world.md` becomes `http://localhost:3000/blog/hello-world`.
+For example `mypost.md` becomes `http://localhost:3000/blog/mypost`.
 - Everything between the start of the post and the `<!-- more -->` tag becomes the article's "excerpt".
 - Frontmatter properties supported are `title` and `date`.